Dorothea Gravina: Climbing

-Briggsy started climbing when she was only 4 years old, on the roof of her home in Yorkshire.
+Briggsie started climbing when she was 4 years old, on the roof of her home in Yorkshire.
 In the 1920s she travelled in South and East Africa, and was possibly the first woman to climb Kilimanjaro.

-In 1959, aged 55, Briggsy took command of an expedition up 26,867-foot Mount Cho Oyu after its leader, Mme.
-Claude Kogan of France, another climber, Mlle.
-Claudine van der Straten-Ponthoz, and two Sherpa porters had perished in an avalanche at 23,000 feet.
+She joined the Ladies' Alpine Club in 1955 and in 1959, aged 55, went to the Himalayas as a member of the International Women's Expedition to Cho Oyu, 8188 m and the sixth-highest mountain in the world.
+The all female team also included Loulou Boulaz from Switzerland, Margaret Darvall and Eileen Healey from the UK, and the French mountaineers Claudine van der Straten, Jeanne Franco, Colette LeBret, Micheline Rambaud and Claude Kogan, who was the overall leader.
+Amongst the Nepali members were Tenzing's daughters Nima and Pem-Pem and his niece Dhoma.
+Briggsie took command of the expedition after Kogan, van der Straten-Ponthoz, and two Sherpa porters had perished in an avalanche at 23,000 feet.
 Their attempt to scale the sixth highest mountain in the world was the first time in history that an expedition composed entirely of women (excepting guides and porters) had ever challenged such a peak.

+In 1962 she joined the Women's Jagdula Expedition to Lha Shamma in Nepal with Jo Scarr and Denise Evans (the wife of the Everest mountaineer Charles Evans).
+The Pinnacle Club party successfully made the first ascents of Kagmara I, II and III in the Dolpo area of Nepal.

-In about 1968, Briggsy went to South Africa and climbed there.
+In about 1968, Briggsie went to South Africa and climbed there.
 She travelled on to Tanzania, and climbed Kilimanjaro.
 She then travelled on northwards, by third class railway through the Sudan, where the other passengers (all Muslim) required her to "cover up".
 She eventually reached Egypt, and much to her disappointment had to fly to Italy, where she hitch-hiked up the spine in a fish-lorry that picked her up at 6 in the morning.
 She eventually arrived at the home of her friend Olave Baden-Powell at Hampton Court Palace, where she stayed a few days before going home.